“A safe bet on the

 “Look, you’ve got your position; she’s got her position,” I sputtered, still flustered from the night before.
 I guided Syd briskly into the car, wherein she wasted little time downing the passenger window.
 “So let’s all of us cool off and discuss this like rational human beings, shall we—find ourselves a measure of common ground?”

 “Don’t give me rational, pussy face,” the contractor lurched toward the car and me.
-“Just give me the damn buckle.”
+“Just give me the goddamn buckle.”

 “Shit, let’s kick his sorry ass back to Oakland,” said the tallest, bulkiest of the brood, hurling away shared piles of heisted table clothes and hotel blankets, revealing a flush of stained double-knits and shredded shirtjacs, as he and his fellow rounders rose groggily to the occasion.